 There are dog parks, and then there are places like Shelby Farms Park in Memphis.
 This urban park is one of the largest in the U.S. and includes both a massive off-leash dog area as well as dozens of miles of dog-friendly walking and hiking trails.
 The former, known as The Outback, is more than a hundred acres of meadowlands, wooded areas, and ponds that dogs can enjoy without their leash.
-Just make sure your dog responds to voice commends, as The Outback is not completely fenced.
+Just make sure your dog responds to voice commands, as The Outback is not completely fenced.

 Shenandoah National Park

 Shenandoah National Park sits on a long, narrow patch of the Blue Ridge Mountains, and is one of the few national parks that allows dogs on the trails.
 That makes Shenandoah a great destination for families who want to both hike and camp with their four-legged family members.
-The park includes various campgrounds, but also offers pet-friendly lodgings as well.
+The park includes various campgrounds, but also offers pet-friendly lodgings.
 Keep in mind that dogs are required to be on leashes no longer than six feet at all times.